The Best Time to Visit Phuket

 Many people flock to Phuket specifically to join in the celebrations which means once again that early bookings for both flights and hotels are advisable.
 The water-throwing celebrations in Phuket usually last for seven days.

-April usually produces the highest average temperatures but there is also an increased chance of rainfall especially towards the end of the month.
+while April generally produces the highest average temperatures of the year there is also an increased chance of rainfall especially towards the end of the month.

 The Good :